 These sauteed apples are lightly sweetened with maple syrup and are quick and easy to prepare!
-They also happen to be gluten-free, vegan, paleo and dairy-free.
+They’re also gluten-free, vegan, paleo and dairy-free.

 These sauteed apples only use 1 tablespoon of maple syrup per serving (which according to my love of cinnamon apples, is a generous 1 apple per person!)
 But if we’re being realistic, and this is being served at Thanksgiving, I bet this recipe would be enough for 8 people.

 I used Elstar apples, which are really common over here in Germany, but I think any sweet apple would do.
 Except Red Delicious, because like I’ve said before in this apple butter post, those are basically useless.

 You can also add more spices like nutmeg, allspice, and cloves – or just make it simple and add apple pie spice to taste.
 I didn’t add any more spice because Mr. Texanerin is very picky when it comes to fall spices, but he’s always down for cinnamon.
 I wanted some help eating these so I made them Mr. T friendly.